-3 Scan your your cards (front and back), keep emergency numbers separately in case you lose your credit cards.
+Scan your cards (front and back), keep emergency numbers separately in case you lose your credit cards.

-4. You should take some home-currency cash with you to exchange at the airport or your hotel upon arrival for taxis or other small expenses, mainly in case that ATMs don’twork or run out of money.
+You ought to take some home-currency cash with you to exchange at the airport or your hotel upon arrival for taxis or other small expenses, mainly in case that ATMs don’t work or run out of money.
 Takes one ATM card and possibly a back-up.

 6. Most Atms distribute the foreign languages including Chinese(simplified), Chinese(traditional), English, French, Spanish, Portuguese…